IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

 - Should be efficient with GitHub Actions minutes
 - Should handle matrix job failures gracefully
 - Should use Docker efficiently for binary storage and distribution
+- Should handle AWT dependencies appropriately for headless environments

 ## Dependencies
 - Crowdin CLI (https://github.com/crowdin/crowdin-cli)